-Addressing the ever-growing demand for reliable information, our insider format Asia in Review is set to be expanded both in terms of features and thematic scope, with the aim to create a trusted and impartial platform that provides context and clarity for the intersecting field of law and politics in Asia.
+Addressing the ever-growing demand for reliable information, our insider format Asia in Review (‘AiR’) is set to be expanded both in terms of features and thematic scope, with the aim to create a trusted and impartial platform that provides context and clarity for the intersecting field of law and politics in Asia.

 A professional networking platform, the Asia Forum publishes job openings, events, and other opportunities such as scholarships and grants, both in Asia and internationally.
-What is more, it also provides an invaluable repository of experts and institutions to help finding researchers and collaborators in a chosen field of expertise.

 - Asia Weekly Contributor (click here to read position description)